korean conversation

 You don’t have to be fluent in Korean to connect with native speakers.

-Although understanding things like complex grammar concepts and the entire Korean alphabet would make having a conversation easy, you can absolutely still get by if you memorize a few simple Korean conversation starters.
+Although understanding things like the Korean alphabet and more complex grammar concepts will make having a conversation easier, you can absolutely get by if you just memorize a few simple Korean phrases for conversations.

-Memorizing these phrases and perhaps some possible responses will make a conversation flow perfectly and with ease.
+Memorize these conversation starters and perhaps some possible responses will make your future Korean dialogues flow with greater ease.

 Contents